Bay FM (Brisbane)

-Bay FM (callsign 4BAY) is a community radio station serving Redland City in Brisbane.
+Bay FM (callsign 4BAY) is a community radio station serving Redland City near Brisbane.
 The not-for-profit Bayside Community Radio Association Inc. was founded in 1987 and test transmissions took place in 1989 and 1991.
 It was granted a community broadcasting licence in 1992 and transmissions commenced in October of that year, becoming a 24-hour operation the following month.
-The studio is in Thornlands.
+The studio is located in Thornlands.